Namibia and the wonders of visiting deserts

 Astrophotography

-The galactic center with a mountains and trees as backdrop
+The galactic center, with mountains and trees as a backdrop

 Staring at the Milky way

-If you ask me Deserts are top destinations!
+If you ask me, deserts are top destinations!